gustavopinto/gustavopinto.github.com/index.md

 ### Mini-bio

+I'm an associate professor at UFPA, Brazil, and a software engineering researcher at Zup Innovation, Brazil.
 I received my Ph.D. from [Federal University of Pernambuco](http://cin.ufpe.br), Brazil, under [Dr. Fernando Castor](https://sites.google.com/a/cin.ufpe.br/castor) supervision.
 During the academic year of 2013-2014, I was a visiting scholar at the [State University of New York](http://binghamton.edu), working with [Dr. Yu David Liu](http://www.cs.binghamton.edu/~davidl).
 My [Ph.D. thesis](http://gustavopinto.github.io/lost+found/thesis.pdf) was all about software energy consumption.
 I wrote a summary of my PhD thesis [here](/phd-summary).
 A summary about my research is available [here](http://gustavopinto.org/about/).